The Kind Canine

 – Private Owner Lessons are billed at a rate of $50.00 (per hour)

-- Dog-Friendly; if there is any doubt as to whether your dog is “dog-friendly”, we can set you up with a 1-Day Behavioral Evaluation to find out for sure!
+- Dog-Friendly; if there is any doubt as to whether your dog is “dog-friendly”, we can set you up with a 1-Day Behavioral Assessment to find out for sure!

-- Age; at least 6 months old to attend DayTraining Camp
+- Age; at least 6 months old to attend either Camp or DayCare

-- Vaccination Current; dogs attending DayTraining must provide the following:
+- Vaccinations must be current; dogs attending DayTraining must provide the following:

 - proof of current Distemper & Bordatella Vaccinations